About your course

 Why study this course at LJMU?

 The programme offers tremendous opportunities to develop interdisciplinary approaches with programmes in Architecture, Sociology, Film, Media Studies and other disciplines within the University.
-The final Masters project will be exhibited as a curated event within the Liverpool Biennial.

 Top class facilities